 Bren joined the Mission Viejo Company in 1963 as president, initiating the master planning and master building of the 11,000-acre new community of Mission Viejo, California.
 In 1967, Bren sold his interest in the Mission Viejo Company to expand his activities in new master-planned communities within Southern California including Westlake Village and Newhall Ranch, and Foster City in the San Francisco Bay Area.

 In 1977, Bren became a member of the investment group that purchased Irvine Company from the Irvine Foundation.
 Bren was elected Chairman of the Board in 1983 and later became the principal shareholder.

 Bren maintains a long tradition of philanthropy and environmental stewardship, supporting causes ranging from environmental preservation to education and scientific research.

-Business Week recognized Bren’s philanthropic giving to be in excess of $1.4 Billion.
+Business Week has recognized Bren as one of America’s top philanthropists.
+His total philanthropic giving is in excess of $2.1 Billion.
 The European London Times recognized him as one of the top 10 people in the world for his vision and contributions to green and environmental causes.